jmheij/LLMs4Bolt-ons/README.md

-To view the prompts: Open the file "LLM prompts 1 to 5.ipynb" To view the code to generate the function "call_gpt4", open "def_call_gpt4.ipynb" To view the data anonymization algorithm used, open "anonymization.ipynb"
+To view the prompts: Open the file "LLM prompts 1 to 5.ipynb" To view the code to generate the function "call_gpt4", open "def_call_gpt4.ipynb" To view the data anonymization algorithm used, open "Anonymize_JH.ipynb"